muddsairsharif/CAMAC-DRA/README.md

 - **Realistic Simulation**: Grid simulator with dynamic pricing and constraints
 - **Comprehensive Analysis**: Metrics, visualization, and logging tools

-# CAMAC-DRA

-A comprehensive framework for Computer-Aided Mesh Analysis and Computational Data-driven Resilience Assessment (CAMAC-DRA).

 ## Table of Contents

 - [Overview](#overview)